anchirinaahhezekiah/anchirinaahhezekiah/README.md

  Build and integrate features like live data analysis, API integrations, and custom user interfaces.
  Experiment with new tools, libraries, and best practices to stay ahead in the mobile development space.

- Current Projects

-Developing a Forex Trading Assistant mobile app with live market data, news feed aggregation, and portfolio tracking using Flutter.
-Exploring integrations with APIs like Alpha Vantage, OANDA, and NewsAPI.

  Goals

 Mastering advanced Flutter concepts and adding powerful apps to my portfolio.